Salvadel/soc-homelab-enviornment/setup/wazuh-agent-setup.md

 ## Prerequisites

 Before installing the agent ensure the Wazuh stack is fully installed and operational on Ubuntu Server - SIEM.
 Full installation details are documented in [Wazuh Setup](wazuh-setup.md).

-Internet access for downloading the agent package from packages.wazuh.com is available through pfSense via VMware NAT.
+Internet access for downloading the agent package from packages.wazuh.com is available through [pfSense](pfsense-setup.md).
 No network adapter changes are required prior to installation.

 ## Installation